 The Oxford–Weidenfeld Prize is for book-length literary translations into English from any living European language.
 It aims to honour the craft of translation, and to recognise its cultural importance.
 It was founded by Lord Weidenfeld and is supported by New College, The Queen’s College and St Anne’s College, Oxford.

-The winner of this year’s Prize is David Hackston for his translation of Pajtim Statovci’s Crossing (Pushkin Press).
+The winner of this year’s Prize is Nichola Smalley for her translation of Andrzej Tichý’s Wretchedness (And Other Stories).

 Find out more about the prize here.